informedcitizenry/6502.Net/README.md

 `Redefinition of macro` - An attempt was made to redefine a macro.

 `Symbol is not a valid label name` - The label name had one or more invalid characters.

+`Symbol not found` - The expression referenced a symbol that was not defined.

 `Too few arguments for directive` - The assembler directive expected more arguments than were provided.